-Prorequisite: English 101 with a grade of "C" or beaut.
+Prerequisite: English 101 with a grade of "C" or better.
 (English 102 recommended but not required.)
-Lecture 3 hours.

 Surveys English literature from the Anglo-Saxon period through the 18th century.
 Required for English majors.

 206 English Literature II (3) UC:CSU (CAN ENGL 10)